glouppe/info8006-introduction-to-ai/lecture3.md

 # Expectiminimax

 - Because of the uncertainty in the action outcomes, states no longer have a *definite* $\text{minimax}$ value.
-- We can only calculate the **expected** value of a state under optimal play by the opponent.
+- However, we can calculate the **expected** value of a state under optimal play by the opponent.
     - i.e., the average over all possible outcomes of the chance nodes.
     - $\text{minimax}$ values correspond instead to the worst-case outcome.